christinew7/61040_concept_backend/design/concepts/FileTracker/api-extraction.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/FileTracker/back

-**Description:** Moves the current tracking position to the previous item in the file.
+**Description:** Moves the current position in a tracked file to the previous item.

 **Requirements:**
 - this owner and this file exists in the TrackedFiles, the currentIndex of this TrackedFile is greater than 0